thepowersgang/rust_os/Notes/AsyncTake2.md

 ===

 - Windows IOCP:
- - An object that recieves messages whenever an "overlapped IO" operation completes
+ - An object that receives messages whenever an "overlapped IO" operation completes
  - RIO Extensions allow setting up re-waits automatically
 - POSIX select
  - Call that wakes when a handle is ready for IO